astropy/astroquery/docs/esa/hsa.rst

                                       n2264-n  9.450299102175919 ...
 NGC2264      898497
                                       n2264-o  9.450499719127244 ...
 NGC2264      898535

-Retrieve a VOTable with the observations metadata of a given region
+Retrieve a VOTable with the observations metadata of a given region.

 8. Query Observations